ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 const idProxy = intProxy(form, 'id');
 ```

-Now if you bind to `$idProxy` instead of directly to `$form.id`, the value will be converted to and from an integer, and `$form.id` will be updated automatically.
+Now if you bind to `$idProxy` instead of `$form.id`, the value will be converted to and from an integer, and `$form.id` will be updated automatically.

-Note that this will usually happen automatically with `bind:value`, so check out all the possible [Svelte bindings](https://svelte.dev/tutorial/text-inputs) first, to avoid complicating the code!
+Note that this kind of conversion will usually happen automatically with `bind:value`. `intProxy` and `numberProxy` are rarely needed, as Svelte [handles this automatically](https://svelte.dev/tutorial/numeric-inputs).
+But proxies may still be useful if you want to set the value to `undefined` or `null` when the value is empty/falsy, in which case you can use the `empty` option.

-> See [the API](/api#proxy-objects) for more details and options for each kind of proxy. intProxy and numberProxy are rarely needed as Svelte [handles this automatically](https://svelte.dev/tutorial/numeric-inputs) with `bind:value`.
+> See [the API](/api#proxy-objects) for more details and options for each kind of proxy.

 ## Nested proxies